pascalw/dashbling/docs/running-multiple-dashboards.md

 dashbling.start(document.getElementById("root"), Dashboard);
 ```

-Chosing a specific dashboard to render based on the location hash:
+Choosing a specific dashboard to render based on the location hash:

 ```js
 import Dashboard from "./Dashboard";